syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 {% endhighlight %}
 {% endtabs %}

-### Capturing Function Keys on Current Cell Editing
+### Capturing Function keys on current cell Editing

 When the current cell is actively being edited, the grid does not automatically catch the Function keys in the current cell.
 In this case, make use of the [CurrentCellControlKeyMessage](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~CurrentCellControlKeyMessage_EV.html#) to catch the function keys.